GastonMonbati/ChessPy/README.md

  `git clone`
  `cd chess_tournament_app`
 5. Create your Virtual Environment by running the command: `python -m venv .venv`
-6. Install the Requirements by running the command: `pip install -r requirements.txt`
+6. Install the Requirements by running the command: ``

 Once you have it installed, you can run the program and you'll be on your way to chess tournament glory in no time